-Designing Wearable Technologies Through a First-Person Approach
+Designing Technologies Through a First-Person Approach

-Collecting first-person data can provide nuanced understanding of the lived experience of emotional life, to better inform the design of wearable technologies.
-In this project, we look at designing wearable technology for health and wellbeing.
-In this project, we present our workbook titled The Inside-Out Probe Workbook which has been used in two different contexts: (1) Design interactive soundscapes modulated by EEG brainwave sensors for mindfulness meditation; and (2) Design of a scarf for emotional regulation.
+Collecting first-person data can provide nuanced understanding of the lived experience of emotional life, to better inform the design of technologies such as wearable technologies.
+Through a range of projects, we look at designing technologies for health and wellbeing.
+We present our workbook titled The Inside-Out Probe Workbook which has been used in two different contexts.
+Specifically, it allows us to capture first-person perspectives to record the momentary, lived experience during a practice or interaction.
+Through a series of case studies we use and refine the Inside-Out Probe Workbook.

 People